SaumyaGupta-99/SHROOM-Hallucination-Detection/README.md

  <br>

 ## More Implemenations for Hallucination Detection
-We have also tried other implemenations like - training a Siamese network using BERT model and cosine similarity and employing prompting with the LLAMA model.
+We have also tried other implemenations like - **training a Siamese network using BERT model and cosine similarity and employing prompting with the LLAMA model**.
 All these implementations can be found here - https://github.com/anudeepragata/SHROOM